shwetasshinde24/Panoply/index.md

 ### I am getting a compile time error about "sgx-status.h".
 Is something wrong with my setup?

-Don't panic.
 The SGX SDK version you installed does not have this header file.
 Download the header file from [here](https://www.dropbox.com/s/w1rhk2ytbfsvlvp/sgx_status.h?dl=0), and place it in the include directory of the SDK installation.
 The default location for the include direcroty is /opt/intel/sgxsdk/include and the file path is  /opt/intel/sgxsdk/include/sgx_status.h

 ### I do not have a machine with SGX Hardware support.
 How can I use Panoply?